- The average cost of car insurance for a 65-year-old driver in Idaho is $1,312 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Idaho?

-Based on our data, $228 offers the lowest state minimum auto insurance rates for seniors in Idaho, at $228 yearly.
-State Farm and Geico also provide affordable rates on state minimum coverage for seniors in Idaho.
+According to our data, Auto-Owners offers the cheapest state minimum auto insurance for seniors in Idaho at about $228 a year, on average.
+State Farm and GEICO also scored high when it comes to cheap state minimum insurance coverage for seniors in Idaho.

 Which companies offer the cheapest liability car insurance for seniors in Idaho?